 Dr. Souweidane completed his undergraduate training at the University of Michigan, where he graduated with honors in Microbiology.
 He attended Wayne State University Medical School as a member of the Alpha Omega Alpha Honor Society.
 He completed his general surgery internship at University of Michigan Hospitals and subsequently did his neurosurgery residency at New York University under the direction of Drs.
 Joseph Ransohoff and Fred Epstein.
 Dr. Souweidane completed his fellowship pediatric neurosurgery at the Hospital for Sick Children in Toronto, Canada.

 Dr. Oren J. Becher completed his undergraduate training at the University of Pennsylvania where he graduated Magna Cum Laude with a double major in biochemistry and economics.
 He subsequently attended the Johns Hopkins School of Medicine.
 It was during his years at Johns Hopkins that Dr. Becher realized his passion to care for children with cancer.
-He then went on to complete a pediatric residency at the Children’s National Medical Center in Washington DC.
-This is where he began research on pediatric brain tumors, working in the laboratory of Dr. Tobey MacDonald.
-Dr. Becher moved to NY to pursue a fellowship in Pediatric Hematology-Oncology at Cornell/Memorial Sloan-Kettering Cancer Center.
+He then went on to complete a pediatric residency at the Children’s National Medical Center in Washington D.C.
+This is where he began research on pediatric brain tumors.
+Dr. Becher then moved to NY to pursue a fellowship in Pediatric Hematology-Oncology at Cornell/Memorial Sloan-Kettering Cancer Center.

 Loice entered the world of medicine when starting at Temple University Medical School in 1985 subsequently pursing residency in Emergency Medicine.
 This was followed by a fellowship in Medical Education followed by an academic career with teaching and research focused on doctor-patient communication.
 The academic track came to an abrupt end when her then 5 year old daughter was diagnosed with a medulloblastoma brain tumor in 1999.
 The surgery neurologically devastated her coming out blind, mute and paralyzed.
 Despite having to relearn everything, radiation and chemotherapy were needed to save her life.
 At the end of treatment, Loice decided to combined her medical education as a professional and a parent to try to help other families struggling with pediatric brain tumors.
 Her passion has been to provide greater information to parents and to create internet communities.
 Over that time, Loice has worked with many different foundations and groups.
 Although DIPG is not ‘her tumor’, it is one that has touched her heart deeply having watched several friends lose their children to this terrible disease.
 In 2007, she started to focus almost all her time on creating a DIPG internet community through a DIPG Yahoo Group and working with different DIPG specific organizations.
 Through these correspondences Loice met Cristian Rivera.
 When John Rivera started the Cristian Rivera Foundation she was quite interested in development and was pleased to accept a position as a scientfic advisor.